Related Topics

 For adults age 65+, having prescription drug coverage is essential.
 A reported 90% of older adults take at least one prescription drug regularly, and 80% take at least two.1 A good drug plan can help greatly lower the cost of the medications you need to stay healthy and feel your best.

-With the Medicare Annual Enrollment Period (October 15 to December 7) underway, now is the time to research the right 2023 prescription drug coverage option for you.
-Any changes you make in your coverage will become effective on January 1, 2023.
+Each year's Medicare Annual Enrollment Period (Oct.
+15 to Dec.
+7) is a good time to research the right prescription drug coverage option for you.
+Any changes you make in your coverage will become effective on Jan.
+1.

 Do Medicare Advantage plans cover prescriptions?

-Most Medicare Advantage (MA, also called Medicare Part C) plans offer prescription drug coverage through Medicare Part D. These plans are called Medicare Advantage Prescription Drug (MAPD) plans.
-This year, 25.8 million Part D beneficiaries (53% of enrollees) are enrolled in MAPD plans2—including health maintenance organization (HMO) plans, preferred provider organization (PPO) plans, and special needs plans (SNPs).
+Most Medicare Advantage (also called Medicare Part C) plans offer prescription drug coverage through Medicare Part D. These plans are called Medicare Advantage Prescription Drug plans.
+In 2022, 28.3 million Part D beneficiaries (56% of enrollees) were enrolled in Medicare Advantage Prescription Drug plans2—including health maintenance organization (HMO) plans, preferred provider organization (PPO) plans, and special needs plans (SNPs).
 With private fee-for-service (PFFS) plans, prescription drugs may be covered.
 If your PFFS plan does not offer drug coverage, you can join a separate Medicare Part D plan to get this benefit.

 Medicare Medical Savings Account (MSA) plans do not offer Part D coverage.
 If you join an MSA plan and want prescription drug benefits, you’ll have to enroll in a separate Medicare drug plan.